nijoakim/combo-whist/README.md

 Minor version is bumped when significant changes are made to the rules.
 An example would be that bids are added or removed from the game.

 Revision is bumped when smaller tweaks are made to the rules.
-An example would be changing the worth of a bid or modifying an existing bid slightly.
+An example would be changing the rank of a bid or modifying an existing bid slightly.

 ## Translations
 Combo Whist is currently available in the following languages: